 08 December 2013

-A riot involving about 400 South Asian foreign workers broke out at 9.30pm after a bus knocked down and killed an Indian national at the junction of Race Course Road and Tekka Lane.
-An ambulance was set on fire, while several police cars were overturned.
-There was a total of 18 injuries, including police officers and Singapore Civil Defence Force (SCDF) personnel.
+A riot involving about 400 South Asian foreign workers broke out at 9.30pm after a bus knocked down and killed an Indian national at the junction of Race Course Road and Hampshire Road.
+An ambulance was set on fire, while several police cars were overturned and burnt.
+Bottles, stones and rubbish bins were hurled, resulting in at least 18 injuries, including police officers and Singapore Civil Defence Force (SCDF) personnel.
+More than 30 were arrested for rioting with dangerous weapons.

 It was Singapore’s first major riot in more than 40 years.